long-covid-hg/META_ANALYSIS/README.md

-# META ANALYSIS pipeline for long COVID freeze 1
+# COVID-19 HGI META ANALYSIS workflow for long COVID freeze 1

-# COVID-19 HGI meta-analysis workflow

 This repository is used for COVID-19 Host Genetics Initiative GWAS meta-analysis.
 [WDL](https://github.com/openwdl/wdl) workflows and Google Compute Engine are used for computing.
 The workflows consist of cleaning/munging input files to the same format and running a meta-analysis.